Health Insurance BC: Summary of Benefits

 If you do not qualify for any of the programs below then you do not qualify for prescription drug coverage.

-These drug plans are:
+These drug plans are as follows:

-- BC Smoking Cessation Program: nicotine replacement therapy plan for residents who want to quit smoking.
+- BC Smoking Cessation Program.
+Nicotine replacement therapy plan for residents who want to quit smoking.
 For full details on what is covered go here.

 – for full coverage details visit the Health Insurance BC web site –